BryceDecker/InterviewAnalysis/README.md

 **Sentiment Analysis**

-Linear regression performed on 'response rating' and 'question rating' resulted in an R^2 value of .271.
-Our features with the strongest relationship to Lebron James' response rating were 'cumulative wins', 'cumulative losses', 'win', and 'loss' resulting in an adjusted R^2 score of .419 when regressional analysis was performed.
-A Durbin-Watson score of 2.125 and an F-statistic of 19.38.
-Binary classification utilizing same features we obtained an accuracy score of 80.95%.
+Linear regression performed on 'response rating' and 'question rating' resulted in an $R^2$ value of .271.
+By employing multivariate regression analysis, we incorporated our most influential features, namely 'cumulative wins', 'cumulative losses', 'win', and 'loss', to examine their relationship with Lebron James' response rating.
+The analysis yielded an adjusted R^2 score of .419, a Durbin-Watson score of 2.125 and an F-statistic of 19.38.
+Binary classification utilizing these same features obtained an accuracy score of 80.95%.

 **Binary Classification**

-SVC, LR, and KNN were regularly our top performing techniques.
+SVC, LR, and KNN were regularly our top performing techniques on various random states.
 Ultimatively, we saw accuracy ranging from 70% up to 90%+ on the train and test data.
-For test data on our selected random state, we obtained 80.95% accuracy using our LR and KNN models and 76.19% accuracy using the SVC model.
+For test data on random state = 2, we obtained 80.95% accuracy using our LR and KNN models and 76.19% accuracy using the SVC model.

 ## :closed_book: Concluding Statements